expo/expo/docs/pages/versions/unversioned/sdk/speech.md

 ### `Speech.pause()`

 Pauses current speech.
+This method is not available on Android.

 ### `Speech.resume()`

 Resumes speaking previously paused speech or does nothing if there's none.
+This method is not available on Android.

 ### `Speech.isSpeakingAsync()`